MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Epidemio parameters</b> </summary>time of incubation</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) simple model, not enough explanations on how parameters are fitted 2) simplifying assumptions of a constant susceptible population 3) intervention strategy is entirely parameterized by the incubation period so the model is really sensitive to this parameter 4) interesting suggestion of developments to integrate spatial considerations</details>
+<details><summary> <b>Comment/issues</b> </summary>1) simple model, not enough explanations on how parameters are fitted 2) simplifying assumptions of a constant susceptible population 3) intervention strategy is entirely parameterized by the incubation period so the model is really sensitive to this parameter 4) interesting suggestion of developments to integrate spatial considerations</details></br>

-##A simple Stochastic SIR model for COVID-19 Infection Dynamicsfor Karnataka - Learning from Europ
+## A simple Stochastic SIR model for COVID-19 Infection Dynamicsfor Karnataka - Learning from Europ
 ### General information
 **Authors** : Ashutosh Simha, R. Venkatesha Prasad, Sujay Narayana</br>
 **Publication date** : 03/29</br>